Updated: April 14, 2018

 Best Budget: Lautechco

 Important note on this kettle before I start: you’ll need to boil your water somewhere else.
 These are not designed to be used on a stovetop.
 You heat your water, put your water in this kettle and then use it to pour.
+Bit annoying but it’s a great option if you want the control of a gooseneck without paying too much for it.

 With that out the way, this is a nice option.
 It’s very cheap, making it suitable for the occasional Pour Over drinker.
 Or just anyone who wants to get an inexpensive setup.